-$B$-violation and CP-violation (along with C-symmetry violation) are two of the three conditions presented by Sakharov to explain the observed matter-antimatter asymmetry in our Universe \cite{sakharov1967violation}.
-The $n$-$\bar{n}$ oscillation accompanied by observable CP-violating effects provide a really interesting scenario and may open a promising avenue for explaining the origin of the matter-antimatter asymmetry.
+$\mathcal{B}$-violation and CP-violation (along with C-symmetry violation) are two of the three conditions presented by Sakharov to explain the observed matter-antimatter asymmetry in our Universe \cite{sakharov1967violation}.
+The $n$-$\bar{n}$ oscillation accompanied by observable CP-violating effects provides an appealing scenario for exploring new physics effects and may open a promising avenue for explaining the origin of the matter-antimatter asymmetry.

-In Section \ref{nnmixing}, we have explained the reason why the restriction imposed on $m_{\eta}$ can be chosen to be $m_{\eta} \lesssim m_n$.
-In the ILL experiment, the measurement of the $n$-$\bar{n}$ oscillation time was performed with the mean propagation time of neutron $\tau_m \equiv t \simeq 0.1$ s \cite{baldo1994new}.
-Nearly over the whole range ($m_{\eta} \lesssim m_n$), the CP-even phase $\phi$ satisfies the condition:
+At the beginning of Sec. \ref{nnmixing}, we have explained the reason why the restriction imposed on $m_{\eta}$ can be chosen to be $m_{\eta} \lesssim m_n$.
+In the ILL experiment, the measurement of the $n$-$\bar{n}$ oscillation time was performed with a mean propagation time of neutron $\tau_m \equiv t \simeq 0.1$ s \cite{baldo1994new}.
+Nearly over the whole range [$m_{\eta} \in (0, m_n$)], the CP-even phase $\phi$ satisfies the condition:

-Here, the CP-even phase $\phi$ is associated with the $n$-$\eta$ oscillation process rather than the entire $n$-$\bar{n}$ oscillation subprocess.
+Here, the CP-even phase $\phi$ is associated with the $n$-$\eta$ oscillation subprocess rather than the entire $n$-$\bar{n}$ oscillation process.
 The above condition holds even in the presence of external magnetic fields as the magnetic interaction term $|\mu_n B|\lesssim 6 \times 10^{-22}$ MeV is very small.
-Furthermore, this condition does not necessarily contradict the quasi-free condition given in Refs. \cite{mohapatra1980phenomenology,baldo1994new}, i.e. $\Delta E t \ll 1$, where the CP-even phase $\Delta E t$ is associated with the entire $n$-$\bar{n}$ oscillation process.
+Furthermore, this condition does not necessarily contradict the quasi-free condition $\Delta E t \ll 1$ given in Refs. \cite{mohapatra1980phenomenology,baldo1994new}, where the CP-even phase $\Delta E t$ is associated with the entire $n$-$\bar{n}$ oscillation process.
 A rough estimation shows that even in the absence of external magnetic fields, the condition $\phi \ll 1$ implies that $|m_n - m_{\eta}| \ll 6.6 \times 10^{-23}$ MeV.
 Since $n$ and $\eta$ are completely different particles, it is extremely unnatural to require that they have almost equal masses, i.e. $|m_n - m_{\eta}| \ll 6.6 \times 10^{-23}$ MeV.
 Therefore, in the following discussions, we employ the condition given in Eq. (\ref{notquasi}).
 In this limit, Eq. (\ref{pnnbar4}) takes the following form: